timyers/r-learning-resources-for-genomics/README.md

  - [GrENEPipe](https://github.com/moiexpositoalonsolab/grenepipe) - Snakemake pipeline for variant calling from raw sample sequences.
 One command to run the whole pipeline with many tools to choose from for each step.
  - [iDEP: Integrated Differential Expression and Pathway analysis](http://bioinformatics.sdstate.edu/idep/) - Web interface for end-to-end bulk RNA-seq analysis.
 Use it for basic QC thru pathway analysis and more.
 See the helpful [YouTube tutorial video](https://www.youtube.com/watch?v=Hs5SamHHG9s).
  - [ICARUS: Interactive single Cell RNA-seq Analysis with R shiny Using Seurat](https://launch.icarus-scrnaseq.cloud.edu.au/app/ICARUS) - A web application designed to guide the user through single cell RNA-seq analysis using the [Seurat scRNA-seq analysis toolkit](https://www.satijalab.org/seurat/) via a tutorial style interface.
 Its purpose is to allow the user to interactively visualize single cell RNA-seq data without the requirement of previous R programming knowledge.
+ - [reticulate](https://rstudio.github.io/reticulate/) - The `reticulate` package provides a comprehensive set of tools for interoperability between Python and `R`.

 ***